-Ap11.
+Ap1 1.
 Introduction

 - Ap1 1.1 The Open University may charge different fees for undergraduate Students with a Home Address in any of the following territories or groups of territories: - a) UK England, Northern Ireland, Scotland, Wales - b) the Republic of Ireland - c) Worldwide All other territories outside the UK and Republic of Ireland - Ap1 1.2 The territory which applies to you is based on your Home Address and not a temporary or work address. - Ap1 1.3 The Open University is required to ensure that all Students studying with us have permission to do so.
 This means that you may be required to submit additional evidence to verify your status in the UK or ensure you are entitled to visit the UK.
 If you are unable to provide evidence which verifies your status, The Open University may be unable to accept your registration on to your chosen module(s) or be unable to permit you to attend face to face study events.
 If you have been allowed to register and you are unable to supply the necessary evidence, your registration may be cancelled, and any fees refunded. - Ap1 1.4 The Open University may perform checks to establish your home address and you may be required to send in relevant documentation to support your claim that you are liable for any particular fee.
-Acceptable documentation will include copies of driving licences, passports, visa, refugee or asylum seeker documentation, national identity cards or other official documentation from the Home Office (or their Agent).
+Acceptable documentation will include copies of driving licences, passports, visa, refugee or asylum seeker documentation, national identity cards or other official documentation from the Home Office (or their Agent). - Ap1 1.5 If you are an undergraduate Student and you are not able to provide evidence of your home address when requested, you will be charged the Standard Fee, even if you have already been allowed to register and pay the lower fee applicable to any fee territory.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024